Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 • Regulatory citations or fines

-Noncompliance opens the door to fines, citations, and injury claims
+Noncompliance opens the door to fines, citations, and injury litigation.

-Noise exposure testing gives you the data you need to identify high-risk areas and prioritize corrective actions before problems escalate.
+Noise exposure studies provide you with the data you need to identify high-risk areas and prioritize corrective actions before problems escalate.

 Sound Bars icon for background.